Skip to content

 DATABASE_URL backend app, chain saver Azure Key Vault: postgres-url; required for persistent LangGraph checkpoints

-ANTHROPIC_API_KEY app via chain Azure Key Vault: anthropic-api-key
+ANTHROPIC_API_KEY selected provider Azure Key Vault: anthropic-api-key

-OPENAI_API_KEY app via chain Azure Key Vault: openai-api-key
+OPENAI_API_KEY selected provider Azure Key Vault: openai-api-key

 LANGSMITH_API_KEY optional tracing Azure Key Vault: langsmith-api-key